Replacing conditional Lisp primitives with macros

 1. Introduction

-Some months ago I started writing my own Lisp.
-I decided to implement the or
+Some months ago I started writing my own Lisp interpreter.
+I decided to

 Before getting into the macros, I will briefly explain some of these concepts.
 Keep in mind that I will be referring to these concepts in the context of a Lisp interpreter written in C, more specifically on the Lisp syntax used in my interpreter.